Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

+{We compare $K$-B\&B to \textsc{$K$-B\&B-NodeSelection} for all combinations of $K^{test}, K^{train} \in \{2, 3, 4, 5, 6\}$, and $N_{test} \in \{10, 20, 30\}$.
+The results of the full set of combinations are displayed in Appendix~\ref{app:results_cb}.
+Table~\ref{tab:cb_exp1_exp2} lists the results using four performance statistics of EXP1 and EXP2 (described in the caption).
+The table shows that \textsc{$K$-B\&B-NodeSelection} outperforms \textsc{$K$-B\&B}, with speedups ranging from on average 2 to 50\%, except for $K^{train}=2$ and the instances of $K^{test}=2$.
+Higher values of $K^{train}$ generally perform better both in terms of relative OFV and speedup. \\ In the next sections, we look at specific problem instances in more detail, where we also focus on the stability of the algorithm.
+Due to the many combinations for EXP3-EXP4, a table would be too convoluted.}

-\textbf{EXP1 and EXP2 results.} For EXP1, the results for $K^{train} = K^{test} \in \{3, 4, 5\}$ are shown in Figure \ref{fig:cb_exp1} in the Appendix.
+\paragraph{EXP1 and EXP2 results.} For EXP1, the results for $K^{train} = K^{test} \in \{3, 4, 5\}$ are shown in Figure \ref{fig:cb_exp1}.
 As in Figure \ref{fig:obj_diff_random}, the shaded strips around the solid curves show the confidence interval.
 We can see that \textsc{$K$-B\&B-NodeSelection} outperforms $K$-B\&B for all $K$.
 Moreover, the convergence is steeper: good solutions are found earlier.
 For $K \in \{4, 5\}$ the final solution is also better when node selection is guided by ML predictions.
 Then for EXP2, where we also apply ML models that are trained with $K^{train} \neq K^{test}$, we see the performance of \textsc{$K$-B\&B-NodeSelection} improving when $K^{train}$ increases.
 This indicates that data obtained with higher values of $K^{train}$ are more informative than those with lower values.
 See Figure \ref{fig:cb_exp2} for an illustration with $K^{test} = 5$ and $K^{train} \in \{4, 5, 6\}$.

-\textbf{EXP3 and EXP4 results.} In Figure \ref{fig:cb_exp3}, we depict the results for experiments with same $K$ but different instance sizes.
-There, \textsc{$K$-B\&B-NodeSelection} performs better, but the confidence interval of $N^{test}=30$ is larger than that of $N^{test} = 10$.
+\paragraph{EXP3 and EXP4 results.} In Figure \ref{fig:cb_exp3}, we depict the results for experiments with same $K$ but different instance sizes. {On average, \textsc{$K$-B\&B-NodeSelection} performs better both in terms of speedup and final relative OFV found: for $N^{test}=20$, the speedups are between 20-50\% and relative OFV increase around 1.5\%.
+For $N^{test}=30$, we see speedups ranging from 11-47\% and relative OFV increases of 1.6-2.1\%.} However, the confidence interval of $N^{test}=30$ is larger than that of $N^{test} = 10$.
 This suggests that testing on higher values of $N$ gives rise to a higher risk.
-Testing on higher instance sizes for different values of $K$ (Figure \ref{fig:cb_exp4}) has a similar effect as before: higher values of $K^{train}$ result in a better performance, although marginally for some parameter combinations.
+Testing on higher instance sizes for different values of $K$ (Figure \ref{fig:cb_exp4}) has a similar effect as before: higher values of $K^{train}$ result in better performance {(Rel.
+OFV ranging from 1.4-1.9\%, and speedup 5-27\%)}, although marginally for some parameter combinations.